Public Employee Benefit Board (PEBB)

 During the year if you experience a Qualified Status Change

-• Must complete Mid-year Update Form within 30 days of the qualifying event and return to Employee Benefits.
+- You must complete a Mid-year Change Form within 30 days of the qualifying event and return to Employee Benefits.

-• Qualifying Mid-year events include, but not limited to: Marriage, Divorce, Birth, Death, Loss of other Coverage, Gain Other Coverage, etc.
+- Qualifying Mid-year events include, but not limited to: Marriage, Divorce, Birth, Death, Loss of other Coverage, Gain Other Coverage, etc. Review more information on mid-year changes.

 Open Enrollment each year

-• Each year you and your enrolled spouse/domestic partner must complete the online Health Assessment if you elect to participate in the HEM program for the new plan year.
+- Each year you must complete the online Health Assessment if you elect to participate in the HEM program for the new plan year.

 When does coverage go into effect?